 - Place a lighter operational burden on development and IT teams because vendors handle hosting and maintenance, also easing the burden of IT backlogs

 In the same report, Salesforce found that 63 percent of IT leaders “believe that low-code development will positively impact the software development cycle, enabling business users to deploy applications more quickly.”
-The synergy created between business users and IT to deliver applications more quickly allows companies to pivot and adapt to market changes.
+This synergy between IT and business users allows companies to pivot and adapt to market changes.

 Finding the Right Low-Code Platform